How to cope with the early Christmas payday

 If you’re a thinkmoney customer, you don’t have to worry about budgeting for this early payday yourself – we’ll do it all for you.
 We’ll automatically manage your income based on you when get paid, and put enough aside to cover your bills from December to January.

 As we expect this, there’s no need to get in touch with us to let us know about an irregular payday this Christmas.
-For information on the thinkmoney Personal Account – which comes with a monthly management fee of £17.50 –and its features, click here.
+For information on the thinkmoney Current Account – which comes with a monthly management fee of £10 –and its features, click here.